rodgim/rodgim/README.md

 ## About me:

 <div>
-<p>Highly skilled Android Developer with 6 years of experience in creating custom mobile applications using native technologies.
-Dynamic and personable with a strong focus on the application lifecycle.
-I have experience in Kotlin, Clean architecture, and MVVM to develop innovative and high-performance Android applications.</p>
+<p>Results-driven Android Developer with 7+ years of expertise in designing and delivering high-performance mobile applications using Kotlin, Clean Architecture, and MVVM.
+Proven track record of building scalable, user-friendly apps with a strong focus on the application lifecycle.
+Experienced in working remotely within multicultural, cross-functional teams to deliver innovative solutions that enhance user experience and drive business growth. </p>
 </div>
 <br>